Trainee Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for trainee roles in New Mexico?

-The H-1B is the most common visa for trainee roles that require a bachelor's degree or higher in a specialty field.
-The J-1 Exchange Visitor visa is also widely used for structured trainee and intern programs, particularly through federally affiliated institutions and academic medical centers.
+The H-1B visa is the most common visa for trainee roles that require a bachelor's degree or higher in a specialty field.
+The J-1 visa Exchange Visitor visa is also widely used for structured trainee and intern programs, particularly through federally affiliated institutions and academic medical centers.
 For trainees already in the U.S. on F-1 status, Optional Practical Training (OPT) is frequently the bridge to employer sponsorship.

 Which cities in New Mexico have the most trainee sponsorship jobs?